Telephone and Data Systems

-The company began as a rural phone company in Wisconsin in 1969.
+The company began as a group of rural phone companies in Wisconsin in 1969.
 In 1983 it founded U.S. Cellular as a subsidiary.
 In 2001, it acquired Straus Printing Company and combined it with a previously acquired printing company, Suttle Press, to form Suttle-Straus as another subsidiary.

 LeRoy T. Carlson, the founder of TDS, died in May 2016 at the age of 100.